thomlom/blog/content/blog/setup-eslint-prettier-react/index.md

 title: How to setup ESLint and Prettier for your React apps
 date: "2019-08-28"
 cover: "./cover.jpg"
-description: Nowadays, there are many tools that allow us to write quality code and make sure our apps don't break.
-You may think of testing tools like Jest, React Testing Library or Cypress at first, but before even writing tests, you can add a first layer of safety in your app with a linter.
+description: A lot of tools exist nowadays to help you build high-quality apps.
+Two of them are ESLint and Prettier.
+They provide a good layer of safety in your app but setting them up can sometimes be confusing.
+Learn how to setup them properly in your React apps.
 ---

 Building high-quality apps is hard for many reasons: